LogicDiff: Logic-Guided Denoising Improves Zero-Shot Reasoning in Masked Diffusion Language Models

-{ Masked diffusion language models (MDLMs) generate text by iteratively unmasking tokens from a fully masked sequence, offering parallel generation and bidirectional context.
-However, their standard confidence-based unmasking strategy systematically defers high-entropy logical connective tokens---the critical branching points in reasoning chains---leading to severely degraded reasoning performance.
-We introduce \method{}, an inference-time method that replaces confidence-based unmasking with \emph{logic-role-guided unmasking}.
-A lightweight classification head (4.2M parameters, 0.05\% of the base model) predicts the logical role of each masked position---premise, connective, derived step, conclusion, or filler---from the base model's hidden states with 98.4\% accuracy.
-A dependency-ordered scheduler then unmasks tokens in logical dependency order: premises first, then connectives, then derived steps, then conclusions.
-Without modifying a single parameter of the base model and without any reinforcement learning or task-specific training, \method{} improves LLaDA-8B-Instruct accuracy from 22.0\% to 60.7\% on GSM8K (\textbf{+38.7\pp{}}) and from 23.6\% to 29.2\% on MATH-500 (\textbf{+5.6\pp{}}), with less than 6\% speed overhead.
-Our results demonstrate that a substantial portion of the reasoning deficit in MDLMs is attributable to suboptimal token unmasking order, not to limitations of the model's learned representations. }
+{ Masked diffusion language models (MDLMs) generate text by iteratively unmasking tokens from a fully masked sequence.
+Their standard confidence-based unmasking strategy systematically defers high-entropy logical connective tokens, degrading reasoning performance.
+We introduce \method{}, an inference-time method that replaces confidence-based unmasking with logic-role-guided unmasking.
+A lightweight classification head (4.2M parameters, 0.05\% of the base model) predicts the logical role of each masked position from the base model's hidden states with 98.4\% accuracy, and a dependency-ordered scheduler unmasks tokens in logical order.
+In zero-shot settings, \method{} improves LLaDA-8B-Instruct accuracy from 22.0\% to 60.7\% on GSM8K (+38.7\pp{}) and from 23.6\% to 29.2\% on MATH-500 (+5.6\pp{}), with less than 6\% speed overhead.
+However, with 8-shot chain-of-thought prompting, the baseline reaches ${\sim}$70\% and \method{} provides no additional improvement.
+Analysis reveals that few-shot prompting implicitly resolves the same ordering problem that \method{} explicitly addresses, and that fixed role-based ordering can cause premature commitment to numerical values before sufficient context is available.
+Our results characterize the Flexibility Trap as primarily a zero-shot phenomenon and identify context-adaptive ordering as a key direction for future work. }